 As DERs surge into the power landscape, DER Orchestration becomes increasingly important with Visibility and Hosting Capacity as important first steps.

-I invite you to learn more in our on-demand webinar: GE's End-to-end DER Orchestration: Visibility and Planning webinar on November 28th.
+I invite you to learn more in our on-demand webinar: GE's End-to-end DER Orchestration: Visibility and Planning webinar.

 In the meantime, read about GE’s position as a leader in DER Management in IDC’s DERMS MarketScape Report.